KATYŃ -THE UNSPEAKABLE CRIME

 “Even when he was very old and I tried to ask my father about the war, or asked him to write down a memory, he said no. He never wanted to talk.
 He never told me what he did in the Polish Underground, and neither did my uncle.

 “I remember mum cried talking about it.
 Many times, she tried to ask [Polish authorities] about her brother.
-She even she wrote to the Red Cross in Geneva, and even in ’59 they say we are looking till now.”
+She even she wrote to the Red Cross in Geneva, and even in ’59 they said, ‘We are looking till now.’”